Review findings

 Summarized Results

-The Summarized Results section provides an overview of all the flaws by severity and status, as well as a summary of the top risks and how your metrics data is trending.
+The Summarized Results section of the Results page provides an overview of all SAST and DAST flaws by severity and status, including a summary of the top risks and how the scan metrics data is trending.
 You can see the number and types of flaws the application currently contains.
-The trend data shows the history of the scans and their findings.

 At a glance, you can see the number and types of flaws the application currently contains.